 In Figure 7b we compare several variants of RBFOpt with other solvers, using 8 CPUs.
 We choose 8 CPUs rather than 16 so that the problem is still moderately difficult.
 The plots indicate that RBFOpt, in all its variants, attains lower objective function values than all the remaining solvers, and the corresponding curves are below the other solvers for most of the time interval considered.
 The plots for NOMAD and Optuna decrease much faster than the other algorithms at the very beginning, but this is mostly due to the fact that both NOMAD and Optuna report the result of each function evaluation immediately, whereas the other algorithms only report results after evaluating a first batch of 16 points using Python's multiprocessing.Pool.
-This implies that for NOMAD and Optuna the curves start improving after the first evaluation, whereas for all other algorithms on equal footing, we plot the same data in Figure 7d, with the difference that we now assign to the first 15 function evaluations the same time stamp as the 16th.
+This implies that for NOMAD and Optuna the curves start improving after the first evaluation, whereas for all other algorithms no improvement is reported until the first 16 function evaluations are completed.
+To put all algorithms on equal footing, we plot the same data in Figure 7d, with the difference that we now assign to the first 15 function evaluations the same time stamp as the 16th.
 In this fairer setting, NOMAD and Optuna no longer enjoy an advantage in the early stages of the optimization.
 We point out that in the recent paper [19], NOMAD is shown to be more effective than RBFOpt on problems with heavily constrained feasible regions: on those problems, the local nature of NOMAD allows staying inside the (black-box) constraints, while the global nature of RBFOpt leads to the exploration of a large proprtion of infeasible points, even if their violation is penalized.
 However, the problem considered in this section is unconstrained, and RBFOpt improves the objective function more quickly than NOMAD or any of the other solvers.